arcilli/investsuite-api-docs/docs/robo/optimization.md

 Do explicitly check the price difference in the middleware.

-Should the price difference be to great, or insufficient cash be available (due to bigger than expected price difference), update the Transaction with a `NOT_EXECUTED` status.
+Should the price difference be to great, or insufficient cash be available (due to bigger than expected price difference), update the Transaction with a `NOT_EXECUTED` movement.

 #### Quantity type